Levis92/Levis92.github.io/posts/choosing-the-right-tools.md

 We've all been there.
 It's time to build a new project, and that means picking a tech stack.

 In some cases, it's already decided for you.
-The company or client your working for has a common set of tools for all their applications.
+The company or client you're working for has a common set of tools for all their applications.

 In other cases, it's not.
 Maybe you work in a startup in the making, want to start building on a new cool idea you just had, or perhaps, like in my case, you want to develop a personal blog.